panzerdp/dmitripavlutin.com/content/posts/144-return-await-promise/index.md

 ## 3. Conclusion

-In most of the situations, especially if the promises successfully resolve, there isn't a big difference between using `return await promise` and `return promise`.
+In most situations, especially if the promises successfully resolve, there isn't a big difference between using `return await promise` and `return promise`.

-However, if you want to catch the rejected promise you're returning from an asynchronous function, then you should defintely use `return await promise` expression, by adding deliberately the `await`.
+However, if you want to catch the rejected promise you're returning from an asynchronous function, then you should definitely use `return await promise` expression and add deliberately the `await`.

 `catch(error) {...}` statement catches only *awaited* rejected promises in `try {...}` statement.